Interpreting Swift and NuSTAR Observations of the Low-Luminosity Active Galactic Nucleus NGC 4278 with Radiatively Inefficient Accretion Flows and Implications for Neutrino Emission: Theoretical Modeling of SEDs

 \subsection{Main Results}

 We vary the viscosity parameter $\alpha$ in the range [0.03, 1], the plasma $\beta$ in [$10^{-3}$, 10], and the accretion rate $\dot{m}$ within the range [$10^{-5}$, $10^{-2}$].
-We find the best-fit values for $\alpha$ to be 0.4 and for $\beta$ to be 0.7, respectively.
+We find the best-fit values for $\alpha$ and $\beta$ to be 0.4 and {\revision 1.7} respectively.
 These are typical values for the RIAF model.
-The best-fit value of $\dot{m}$ is found to be $6\times10^{-4}$ for the quiescent X-ray state and $10^{-3}$ for the moderate state.
-The best-fit parameters are listed in Table \ref{tab:RIAF1Z}.
+The best-fit value of $\dot{m}$ is found to be {\revision $1.1\times10^{-3}$} for the quiescent X-ray state and {\revision $1.5\times10^{-3}$} for the moderate state.
+The best-fit SED models are shown in Fig. \ref{fig:sed_sz} and the corresponding parameters are listed in Table \ref{tab:RIAF1Z}.

 RIAFs can be sorted into one of two categories based on the magnetic topology.
 One of these is the magnetically arrested disk (MAD) \citep{Narayan_MAD}, where the magnetic stresses are comparable to those required to impede the inflow (magnetic arrest), leading to a flux-saturated, highly variable accretion.
 The other is the standard and normal evolution (SANE) \citep{MADvsSANE_sim}, where the magnetization is much weaker in the bulk of the flow, and the flux saturation is absent, and the accretion proceeds in the standard turbulence driven by the magnetorotational instability~\citep{RevModPhys.70.1}.
 While values of $\beta$ vary depending on regions, our choice of $\beta$ infers the MAD-like disk, $\beta\sim 0.1-10$ at the disk midplane \citep[e.g.,][]{Chael:2018aeq}, while for SANE, it is usually in the range $\beta\sim10-100$ \cite[e.g.,][]{Kimura:2018clk}.
 Although the plasma $\beta$ itself is not enough to determine whether the flow is in the MAD or SANE, the MAD would be necessary to launch powerful jets \citep{TNM11a}, which is consistent with the indication of jets in NGC 4278 \citep{Giroletti2005,chen2026physicaloriginveryhighenergygamma}.
 The required jet power without protons is $\gtrsim {10}^{39}-10^{43}~{\rm erg}~{\rm s}^{-1}$, depending on models, which can be comparable to or smaller than our inferred values, $\dot{M}c^2\sim(2-4)\times{10}^{43}~{\rm erg}~{\rm s}^{-1}$.